reTHINK-project/dev-msg-node-vertx/README.md

 ### Use of VertxProtoStub
 Once the MessageNode is active, we are able to connect with the ProtoStub.
 The best example of how this is done is in the test/VertxProtoStub.js in "runtime connectivity" test.
 It's important to send the "runtimeURL" in the config parameter, because it will be used to link the connection channel to the runtime.

+With this it's possible to send messages between runtimes, but Hyperty registration is something that should be done externally.

+The connection is auto managed.
+It means, there is no need to call "connect()" explicitly, and it will always try to be in "connected" until "disconnect()" is called.
+Status messages are sent to "runtimeProtoStubURL/status".